coreparkumar/StoryWeaver/replit.md

 - **Manifest Enhancement**: Updated manifest with promotional imagery for splash screens and social sharing
 - **Cast Share URL**: Added missing castShareUrl property to Farcaster manifest for proper cast sharing functionality
 - **Domain Migration**: Updated all manifest URLs to use worthifyme.in domain with HTTPS for proper Farcaster integration
+- **Discovery Optimization**: Explicitly set noindex: false in manifest to ensure Story Weaver is discoverable in Warpcast directory
 - **Account Association Update**: Updated accountAssociation with new authentication credentials for worthifyme.in domain
 - **SDK Ready Fix**: Fixed Farcaster SDK initialization to automatically call ready() after setup, preventing splash screen persistence
 - **SDK Authentication Update**: Enhanced Farcaster SDK implementation to match official documentation patterns with proper context handling and QuickAuth support